 Heating elements gradually raise the temperature according to a programmed profile.
 Soaking at the target temperature ensures uniform heat penetration and prepares the filler metal for brazing.

-Once the filler metal melts in the vacuum environment, it flows into gaps and crevices through capillary action.
+Through a precision metal joining process, once the filler metal melts in the vacuum environment, it flows into gaps and crevices through capillary action.
 The absence of oxygen prevents oxidation, ensuring clean and strong joints with consistent metallurgical properties.

 After brazing, the furnace cools the components under vacuum or inert gas.
 Once safe, parts are removed, ready for use without the need for post-processing or cleaning.